$0 Northwest Territories Homeschool Quick-Start Checklist

 The NWT's Education Act gives principals more discretionary power than most provinces.
 But that discretion cuts both ways: a principal who understands you're a professional family maintaining educational continuity across postings is unlikely to be adversarial.
 The pushback scripts in the Blueprint are there if you need them, but most transient families report smooth registration once they submit the right documents to the right DEA.

 If you're posted to the NWT in August, you have weeks to register.
 If you arrive in July, you have time to research and prepare.
-If you arrive in October, you've missed the deadline for that school year's funding — though you can still register for the following year.
+If you arrive after your DEA's cutoff, the registration may not qualify for that school year's funding — though you can still register and ask the DEA about the next funding year.

 The Northwest Territories Legal Withdrawal Blueprint includes the funding tracker with eligible expenses, DEA-specific caps, and the receipt documentation system.
 For a family already absorbing relocation costs, the funding reimbursement can offset a significant portion of curriculum expenses — but only if the paperwork is filed correctly and on time.